Exact Bayesian inference for discretely observed Markov Jump Processes using finite rate matrices: Numerical comparisons

 \subsection{Numerical and computational issues}

 Calculations of the form $v^\top e^{Qt}$ were performed using the more efficient of two possible algorithms, chosen automatically at runtime on a case-by-case basis.
 The uniformisation method \cite[e.g.][]{SidjeStewart1999} and a variation on the scaling and squaring method \cite[e.g.][]{Dubious}.
-In our examples, $Q$ is a sparse $d\times d$ matrix where the number of entries is proportional to $d$; define $\rho:=\max_{i=1,\dots d}|Q_{ii}|$.
-With this set up, the uniformisation method takes $\mathcal{O}(\rho td)$ operations and has a memory footprint of $\mathcal{O}(d)$, whereas the scaling and squaring method has a computational cost of $\mathcal{O}(d^3 \log \rho)$ and a memory footprint of $\mathcal{O}(d^2)$.
+In our examples, $Q$ is a sparse $d\times d$ matrix with $\mathcal{O}(d)$ non-zero entries; define $\rho:=\max_{i=1,\dots d}|Q_{ii}|$.
+With this set up, the uniformisation method takes $\mathcal{O}(\rho td)$ operations and has a memory footprint of $\mathcal{O}(d)$, whereas the scaling and squaring method has takes $\mathcal{O}(d^3 \log \rho)$ operations with a footprint of $\mathcal{O}(d^2)$.
 The latter was typically only used for some of the calculations for the Schlo\"gel model where for some of the observation intervals, with the MESA and GHS17 algorithms, typically, $\rho\gtrapprox 10^8$ but $d\lessapprox 10^3$.
 See Appendix \ref{sec.matexpdetail} for more details on the methods.

 The maximum size of an \texttt{unsigned integer} in \texttt{C++} is $\approx 4\times 10^9$.
 Both methods of exponentiation require the evaluation of $v^\top M^j$ for some matrix, $M$ with no negative entries, for some integer power $j\sim\rho+\mathcal{O}(\sqrt{\rho})$.
 Straightforward, exact (to a prescribed small tolerance) evaluation requires storing $j$ as an integer.
 For the Schl\"ogel system using GHS17 or using MESA with small $w_{\min}$, for some inter-observation intervals on some iterations $\rho>4\times 10^9$, sometimes considerably so.
 In such cases $\rho$ was truncated to $4\times 10^9$ so that inference was no longer exact, but could at least continue; in the remainder of this section we refer to this as the \emph{integer overflow} problem.
 With an increase in code and algorithm complexity this issue could be overcome, but on the occasions when it occurred the algorithms for which it occurred, even with the inexact inference, were much less efficient than MESA with a larger $w_{\min}$ or nMESA, so we did not pursue this further.